davenpi/lovethedocs/README.md

 # LoveTheDocs

-Automatically enhance Python docstrings with AI to make your code more understandable, maintainable, and useful.
+Enhance Python docstrings with AI to make your code more understandable, maintainable, and useful.

 ## 🌟 Why LoveTheDocs?